GoogleCloudPlatform/compute-video-demo-salt/README.md

 ## Cleaning up

 When you're done with the demo, make sure to tear down all of your instances and clean-up.
 You will get charged for this usage and you will accumulate additional charges if you leave do not remove these resources.

 Fortunately, `salt-cloud` also provides commands for destroying Compute Engine resources.
 The following commands can be used to destroy all of the resources created for this demo.
     ```
-    salt-cloud -P -d -m /etc/salt/demo.map
+    salt-cloud -d -m /etc/salt/demo.map
     salt-cloud -f delete_fwrule gce name=allow-http
     salt-cloud -f delete_lb gce name=lb
     ```